TrevorSundberg/puppeteer-in-electron/API.md

 ## connect

 Connects puppeteer to the electron app.
-Must call {@see initialize} before connecting.
+Must call [initialize][8] before connecting.
 When connecting multiple times, you use the same port.

 ### Parameters